apl-ocean-engineering/liboculus/README.md

-The repo contains one binary, `oc_client` which can read data either from a real Oculus sonar via ethernet, or from a file containing raw Ethernet data, or in our GPMF-based data format.
-As above, it can't actually read files saved by the Oculus client as it saves a ping message format for which we don't have the data format.
+The repo contains one binary, `oc_client` which can read data either from a real Oculus sonar via ethernet, or from a file containing raw Ethernet data.

+As noted above, it **cannot** read files saved by the proprietary Oculus GUI as that receives data from the sonar in a proprietary data format (independent from the `SimplePingResult` format used in this code).

 Here's the help string for `oc_client`: